0xb120/cheatsheets_and_ctf-notes/Clippings/jorianwoltjer.com - The Ultimate Double-Clickjacking PoC  Jorian Woltjer.md

 title: The Ultimate Double-Clickjacking PoC | Jorian Woltjer
 source: https://jorianwoltjer.com/blog/p/research/ultimate-doubleclickjacking-poc
 author: jorianwoltjer.com
 published:
 created: 2025-07-29
-description: "Combing a lot of browser tricks to create a realistic Proof of Concept for the Double-Clickjacking attack.
-Moving a real popunder with your mouse cursor and triggering it right as you're trying to beat your Flappy Bird high score."
+description: Combing a lot of browser tricks to create a realistic Proof of Concept for the Double-Clickjacking attack.
+Moving a real popunder with your mouse cursor and triggering it right as you're trying to beat your Flappy Bird high score.
-tags: [clippings/articles, _inbox]
+tags:
+  - clippings/articles
 ---
 # The Ultimate Double-Clickjacking PoC | Jorian Woltjer